 - Do not modify the vehicle's braking or exhaust systems or its body structure/frame when installing the hitch. - Installing an aftermarket hitch may affect the rear crash performance of your vehicle. - Be sure that the hitch does not interfere in any way with the vehicle's impact-absorbing bumper. - Regularly check to see that all hitch-mounting bolts are securely fastened. - For receiver-type hitches using a ball mount, the ball mount should be removed when not towing. - If you install a hitch yourself, remember that it must be securely attached to the frame or underbody, according to the manufacturer's instructions.
 Never attach a hitch or towing device to the vehicle axle housing.
-This may damage the housing, wheel bearings, wheels, or tires.

-See the SPECIFICATIONS section of this guide for equipment class information specific to your vehicle.
+This may damage the housing, wheel bearings, wheels, or tires. - Refer to your owners manual for the equipment class information specific to your vehicle.